poppopjmp/Mirage/README.md

    - **API Gateway**: Consider implementing an API gateway to manage requests to your microservices.

 ### 3. **Choose Rust Frameworks and Libraries**
-   - **Web Framework**: Consider using frameworks like Actix, Rocket, or Warp for building your web services.
+   - **Web Framework**: Consider using frameworks Rocket for building your web services.
-   - **Database Interaction**: Use libraries like Diesel or SQLx for database interactions.
+   - **Database Interaction**: Use libraries like  SQLx for database interactions.
    - **Asynchronous Programming**: Leverage Rust's async capabilities with libraries like Tokio or async-std for handling concurrent requests.

 ### 4. **Set Up Your Development Environment**